tomashaber/getting-and-cleaning-data/README.md

 ## Files description

 ### run_analysis.R
-  * cleans the dataset and saves the it to a file named 'tidy_data.txt'
+  * cleans the dataset and saves it to a file named 'tidy_data.txt'
   * requires to be in the same directory as the UCI HAR Dataset directory with the raw data

 ### README.md